Mount Qua Qua

-More sights along the way to the summit of Mt.
-Qua Qua.
+More sights along the way to the summit of Mount Qua Qua in Grand Etang National Park, Grenada.

 Q4: This is razor grass, which you want to avoid.
 It's sharp enough even to cut through light clothing.
 If you feel compelled to test its edge but want to avoid drawing blood, use a blade of it to shave some hair off the back of your arm.